*Updated January 30, 2020

 If you would like to double-check your ACT score to make sure that you were scored correctly, the ACT offers score verification.
 You can order a score verification up to 12 months after you’ve taken your exam.
 You will need to fill out this form and send it to the address listed on the form.
 The fees for score verification are $50 for multiple-choice tests, $40 for the writing test, and $90 for both multiple-choice and writing.
 If an error is discovered, these fees will be waived.

 When you order a score verification for multiple choice, the ACT will check that your multiple-choice responses were checked against the correct score key.
 If you order a score verification for the writing section, the ACT will confirm that your essay was properly captured and displayed to readers.
 It will also confirm that your essay was read by two independent and qualified readers.
-In the event that the two scores provided by the readers differs by more than one point in each domain, a third reader will provide an additional score.
+In the event that the two scores provided by the readers differ by more than one point in each domain, a third reader will provide an additional score.

 7. How are your scores sent to schools?